Working Papers:

 Abstract: Using a difference-in-difference framework, I show that California households exposed to a severe heat wave are differentially more likely to adopt central air conditioning units than those less exposed, controlling for historical climate.
 Using these "induced adopters" to predict take-up, I show that induced adopters have a significant increase in their summer energy demand 3 years following the heat wave, with insignificant effects on their winter electricity demand.
 In addition, I present a theoretical framework where household belief-updating about the climate rationalizes household learning about the climate that cannot be explained by myopia or alternative channels.

-"PFAS-Contaminated Drinking Water Harms Infants" (with Robert Baluja, Bo Guo, Ashley Langer, and Derek Lemoine), revisions in progress at Science
+"PFAS-Contaminated Drinking Water Harms Infants" (with Robert Baluja, Bo Guo, Ashley Langer, and Derek Lemoine), under review

 There is evidence of widespread human exposure to per- and polyfluoroalkyl substances (PFAS) but limited evidence of human health impacts.
 Using data on all New Hampshire births from 2010–2019, we show that receiving water that has flowed beneath a PFAS-contaminated site increases first-year infant mortality by 161% [95% CI: 70–251%], the chance of a birth before 28 weeks of gestational age by 120% [95% CI: 30–210%], and the chance of birthweight below 1,000 g by 152% [95% CI: 48–257%].
 Extrapolating to the contiguous U.S., PFAS contamination imposes annual social costs of approximately $8 billion.
 These health costs are substantially larger than the cost of removing PFAS from the public water supply.